Continuing Education Activity

-- Major depressive disorder— Cognitive deficits, including memory impairment, is one of the core diagnostic symptoms in patients with depression.
+- Major depressive disorder— Cognitive deficits, including memory impairment, are one of the core diagnostic symptoms in patients with depression.

 - Dementia— Neurodegenerative dementia is presented with the disruption of numerous cortical functions along with behavioral manifestations as the primary symptom.
 A thorough examination and cognitive testing should be performed before formulating the diagnosis.

-- Late-onset bipolar disorder—Symptoms of bipolar disorder that may present as symptoms of a dementia process— decrease the need for sleep, easily distractibility, irritability, decreased energy, and decreased interest in pleasurable activities.
+- Late-onset bipolar disorder—Symptoms of bipolar disorder that may present as symptoms of a dementia process— decrease the need for sleep, easy distractibility, irritability, decreased energy, and decreased interest in pleasurable activities.

 - Delirium— secondary to drugs (withdrawal of alcohol, barbiturates, steroids), metabolic disturbance (hypo/hyperthyroidism, fluid-electrolyte imbalance), and infection (urinary tract infection, lung infection, meningitis, encephalitis).